 - Ask Grantees and Other Community Organizations What They Need

 - We Need Both/And Strategy Between Advocacy and More Direct Responses

 - Target Investments for Impact and Supplement (not replace) Public Response

 - Flexible Philanthropic Practice is Key

 - This Will Be a Marathon, Not a Sprint (A.K.A.
 What Comes Next?)

-Keeping our guiding principles in mind, the following are some areas of need in the early childhood sector that we’ve been hearing that early childhood funders may wish to consider.
-Additional or different needs may emerge over time.
+Keeping our guiding principles in mind, the following are some areas of need in the early childhood sector that we heard from the EC Secor that early childhood funders may wish to consider.
+Additional or different needs may have emerged over time.
 [Printer-Friendly Version]

 Advocacy around equitable approaches to the public investment response

 WHY?
 There are immediate Federal public investments planned through the Families First Coronavirus Response Act and other economic stimulus packages.
 We know from previous financial crises that responses were highly inequitable and more relief was available to those with voices at the table.
 Now more than ever, we need to have advocates and community members fighting for a fair public investment response.
 If the public resources flow to low-income communities and providers, this will do more to support them than all the philanthropy resources available.